JackWarrick/Book-Search-Engine-Challenge/README.md

 	* `index.js`: Export your typeDefs and resolvers.
 DONE

 	* `resolvers.js`: Define the query and mutation functionality to work with the Mongoose models.
+STARTED

 		**Hint**: Use the functionality in the `user-controller.js` as a guide.